mikewlam/S2A/WK05/readme.md

 ###### USEFUL RESOURCES THAT CAN GUIDE THE PROJECT INTO EXISTANCE

 1. [Allison Parrish published a github repository to guide through the process of using Python for Text and Data (Scraping)](https://github.com/aparrish/dmep-python-intro)
 2. [A github repository on Generative Typography](https://github.com/SpaceTypeContinuum/generative-typography) which may inform the way I produce the final outcome, depending on which direction I end up taking
 3. [A guide to text and typography on Javascript](https://creative-coding.decontextualize.com/text-and-type/)
 4. [Machine Learning for Natural Language Processing](https://ml5js.org/)

 ###### FEEDBACKS ON PITCH

 **Jinni Low**
 - The potential of generating synthetic images through text, a visual form of story telling.
 [Link to a reference](https://experiments.runwayml.com/generative_engine/)
 - Extending a research direction that reached beyond current projects that touched on the topic of reading.
 Potentially conceptually similar in the past, without the technology.

 **Karen Ann**

+- Relevant to the concept of "Post-Literate Society" and the area of slippage between meaning, intent, word and noise.
+- There's an opportunity to look through the traditions of word art and writing systems.
+(Futurists, Dadaists, Oulip, Burroughs, John Cayley, Stephane Mallarmé)
+- Paul Chan's publishing concerns and Paul Soulellis "library of printed web" as references.
+- Inquiry may be complex and a lot to explore that can lead to an oeuvre of experimentations.